cgeo/cgeo/README.md

 - On the third wizard page add your github user name and password.
 Adapt the "root installation folder", the folder cgeo will be created in there and everything will be downloaded and copied to the cgeo folder.
 That means that if you have a projects directory where you store many projects, it is a good candidate for root installation folder.
 The cgeo folder will ultimately consist of two folders, eclipse (that contains a whole eclipse installation) and git (that contains some git repository clones).
 Use Next and Finish to start the download of necessary Eclipse plugins and the cloning of the repositories.
 - In eclipse, the project will be uncompilable until you have copied the files keys.xml from main/templates to main/res/values (you need to do this because eclipse fails to create the file automatically from private.properties as Android Studio do).
 You have to change all values starting with @ and ending with @ (inclusive) with respective keys.
 If a key is missing, remove the respective value (together with the leading and trailing @).

+For debugging create a Debug Configuration by selecting the cgeo application (inside the cgeo) folder and press F11.
+Then choose to run as Android Application.

 ### Android Studio (or IntelliJ IDEA)
 - Install Android Studio from https://developer.android.com/sdk/index.html
 - On first start, choose to clone a project from version control, and choose github afterwards.
 Supply your credentials.